Retained (On Call) firefighter recruitment

 If you are successful following the recruitment process, you will be expected to attend four drill nights (training sessions) at your retained station and one pre course learning day at our Training Centre.
-Stations have different drill nights, you can find out which night the drill night takes place at your station in Section 12 of the Information Pack (which is available to download in the 'where can I find additional information' section below).
+Stations have different drill nights, you can find out when the drill night takes place at your station in Section 12 of the Information Pack (which is available to download in the 'where can I find additional information' section below).

 If you pass the tests and are appointed as a retained (on call) firefighter you will have to attend a 2 week course at the Service’s Training Centre in Easingwold.

 Your progress during the training course will be continually monitored by written, oral and practical assessments.
 You must pass this course for your appointment as a retained (on call) firefighter to be confirmed but you will be given lots of encouragement and support by the training centre staff; their aim is to help you to pass.

 What happens if there's no vacancies at the station I've applied for ?

 There is no closing date for our retained recruitment campaign.
 If you apply and there are no vacancies at the station for which you have applied, we will keep your details on file for 12 months and contact you if any vacancies become available during that period.

 Applicants who have been in the recruitment system longer may be successful in filling the vacancies before you.
 However, in this situation we will hold your details on file and re-activate your application as and when another vacancy arises.